 What do you love most about your role?

-The data analysis part.
-I am not the most creative guy on the planet, but I surely enjoy finding the right conclusions from different tests.
+The data analysis bit.
+I must confess, I am not the most creative guy on the planet, but I surely enjoy finding the right conclusions from different tests using hard numbers!

 What's the hardest thing about your role?

-Building and organising so many different tests at the same time requires massive organisational skills to avoid missing something along the way.
+Managing so many different tests at the same time requires massive organisational skills.
+Also, it’s paramount to understand that every project has different needs.

 What key skills should people work on to do your role one day?